LucasBBueno/React-Native-Fundamentos/README.md

 # React-Native-Estudos
-Repositório para estudo e aprofundamento no React Native
+Dedicated repository for studying and deepening React Native and its components.